 Note: Prior to any further transportation the security devices for safety and protection during transport have to be re-inserted.

 Avoid static discharge to the phonograph.
 Electro Static Discharge (ESD) may destroy the optoelectronics and other ESD sensitive parts within the phonograph.

-Figure 2: CD changer, transportation fixtures
+Figure 2: Transportation fixtures inside the phonograph

 Removing the transportation fixtures